Course Start Date

 To find out more about this course, meet our teachers and receive information about enrolment and next steps, attend an information session.

-This is a full time face to face course.
-You will need to attend approximately 21 hours of class, over 4 days a week, for 18 weeks.
-As well as the in-class component, you will need to complete approximately 10 hours of other study per week.
+This is a part time day, face to face course.
+You will need to attend approximately 10.5 hours of class, over 3 days a week, for 36 weeks.
+As well as the in-class component, you will need to complete approximately 5.1 hours of other study per week.

-You may also be required to complete approximately 4.5 hours of additional study each week outside of class hours, including revision of content, research and preparation for assessments.
+You may also be required to complete approximately 2.2 hours of additional study each week outside of class hours, including self directed reading, research and assignment preparation.

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services